Meet our Past Interns

 Where are they now?

-Shion is currently completing her undergraduate degree at the University of Florida, researching samples of crocodyliform teeth from Bogotá, Colombia, under the guidance of Dr. Jonathan I. Bloch, and looking for graduate programs.
+Shion recently completed her undergraduate degree at the University of Florida, researching samples of crocodyliform teeth from Bogotá, Colombia, under the guidance of Dr. Jonathan I. Bloch.
+She will be acting as a Paleontology Research and Collections intern at the North Carolina Museum of Natural Sciences for summer 2025 and will be starting graduate school in the fall at Vanderbilt University.